Do all types of consumers treat loyalty the same?

 What do we know about them?
 We’ll look at the following points:

 Millennials stated that one of the things they disliked most about loyalty programs was being part of too many and not being able to keep track of them all.

-One way to combat this would be to ensure that you differentiate yourself through your loyalty program in order for consumers to remember it exists and continue to stay engaged with it.
+One way to combat this would be to ensure that you differentiate your loyalty program from other types of loyalty programs in order for consumers to remember it exists and continue to stay engaged with it.

 All consumer types stated they would be encouraged to spend with a brand that has a loyalty program.

-This highlight the importance of knowing exactly who you’re trying to sell to in order to craft the most effective loyalty program.
+This highlight the importance of knowing exactly who you’re trying to sell to in order to craft the most effective types of loyalty programs.

 Most consumers don’t check their loyalty status daily.